Kentucky Trivia ● Kentucky Tweets

-November 3, 1794, the Kentucky legislatures occupied their first permanent capitol building.
-It was located in Frankfort.
-It was the third building used as the state capitol, the first being in Lexington and the second being the Wilkinson House in Frankfort.
-The first floor contained the offices of state auditor, treasurer, registrar and the public printer.
-The second floor held the House of Representatives, committee rooms and courtrooms.
-The third floor housed the Kentucky Senate and offices of the Secretary of State.
-This building would last 19 years before it was destroyed by fire in November 1813.
-The next permanent capitol building would also burn.
+Monday, November 3, 1794, the Kentucky legislatures occupied their 1st permanent capitol building in Frankfort, the 3rd building used as a state capitol.
+The 1st floor contained the offices of the state auditor, treasurer, registrar, and public printer.
+The 2nd floor held the House of Representatives, committee rooms, and courtrooms.
+The 3rd floor housed the Kentucky Senate and offices of the Secretary of State.
+The building lasted 19 years before a fire gutted it in November 1813.
+The following permanent capitol building also burned.
 Kentucky has had eight different capitol buildings.
-All have been in Frankfort except the first temporary log cabin used in Lexington.
+All have been in Frankfort except the 1st temporary log cabin used in Lexington.
 The Kentucky Encyclopedia edited by John E. Kleber; pg: 161